Public Enemy's Chuck D: "Activism comes in the aftermath of being shown time and time again that you have no power"

 “I have a record label called Spit Slam Records.
 We’ve got an amazing roster of artists.
 That’s non-stop.
 In this century, you don’t go to the studio, the studio lives in you.
 Flav is producing the Public Enemy album we have coming late Fall, and we also have another Public Enemy album ‘Nothing Is Quick In The Desert’ coming out on my 60th birthday on August 1.
 Watch this space.”

-– ‘State Of The Union (STFU)’ by Public Enemy featuring DJ Premiere is out now.
+– ‘State Of The Union (STFU)’ by Public Enemy featuring DJ Premier is out now.